Nine68686/projekt-7/README.md

 4. Install dependencies - `pip3 install -r requirements.txt`
 5. Run the code - `python3 main.py`

-### Notes
-I testes this only on linux, but I am sure it should still work on windows anyways.

 ### How to use
 Run `python3 main.py`, if you completed instalation.
 Program is bassicaly self explanatory - you need to input your quadratic function general form (a, b and c), as well as range you want to look at.
 You can also go with default values, which will work as well.